 There is increasing emphasis on electronic payments.
 Generally, your benefits can be credited directly to your US or foreign bank account.
-If this is not possible, payments can be credited to a debit card account under the DirectExpress card program, and you can make withdrawals using your card.
+If you don't have a US based bank account, ACA can help with the ACA-Member/SDFCU account.
+The account can be opening online and without a need for a US residential address.
+Transfers from an SDFCU account to your foriegn bank account are also possible.
+Payments can also be credited to a debit card account under the DirectExpress card program, and you can make withdrawals using your card.

 If you have worked less than 40 quarters (10 years) under Social Security in the United States, but also contributed to an equivalent social program in a country with which the United States has a bilateral social security agreement, you may still be able to obtain some retirement benefits from Social Security.
 See: International agreements and totalization benefits.